-These little rolls also make an excellent sandwich filling for a late-night snack: put a whole rollatini in a hamburger bun, squish it a bit, and rock on!
-Be sure to use medium eggplants, so they won’t be too seedy.–Mario Batali
+These rolls also make an excellent sandwich filling for a late-night snack: put a whole rollatini in a hamburger bun, squish it a bit, and rock on!
+Be sure to use medium, not large, eggplants, so they won’t be too seedy.–Mario Batali

 - Quick Glance

 - Serves 6

 - 3 garlic cloves